Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7870 XT should in theory perform quite a bit faster than the GeForce GTX 560 Ti in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 7870 XT should be a lot faster than the GeForce GTX 560 Ti overall. (explain)

-Texel RateThe Radeon HD 7870 XT will be a lot (about 69%) more effective at AF than the GeForce GTX 560 Ti. (explain)
+Texel RateThe Radeon HD 7870 XT should be much (approximately 69%) better at AF than the GeForce GTX 560 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison